What is immune support therapy?

 Cancer immunotherapy has come at the right time as much of the twentieth century’s focus was on cancer immunosurveillance.
 For decades, cancer researchers have been interested in immunologic treatments against cancer but with little progress.
 The lack of effective treatment modalities for many inoperable solid malignancies led to the search for new therapeutic options such as adaptive immunotherapy.
 Immune Support Therapy, IST, is a promising immunotherapeutic approach for the treatment of cancer and is a modality for the treatment of cancer.

-Discovery of Dendritic Cells
+What was the Discovery of Dendritic Cells?

 Ralph Steinman, who found a population of striking Dendritic-shaped cells in the spleen, first described Dendritic Cells, DCs.
 Shortly thereafter, it became clear that DCs existed in all lymphoid and most non-lymphoid tissues.
 Ralph M. Steinman has shared the Nobel Prize in Physiology and Medicine 2011 along with two other scientists “for his discovery of the DC and its role in adaptive immunity.”